 Once you’ve created and run your query, click the Visualization tab in the Explore to configure visualization options for the query.
 Use the chart buttons to pick the visualization type that’s right for the data.

 Customizing Visualizations with Chart Settings

-Let’s go with a stacked area chart to show the sales for each category over time.
-We can customize it to make the data more readable and to add visual styling.
-Click the Edit button to configure the visualization parameters, then play around to get a result that suits you.
+You can customize a visualization to make the data more readable and to add visual styling.
+Click Edit to see the visualization options, then change the settings to get a result that suits you.